By SHERRIE FAULKNER

 Allow your daughter to have time and concrete ways to say good-bye to her friends here.
 Perhaps you could host a going-away party for her.
 Encourage your daughter to think of ways to communicate with her friends once she leaves.
 Besides good old-fashioned letter writing, technology has allowed for many opportunities to stay connected to family and friends.

 Once you are in your new home, make sure to continue to check in with your daughter to see how she is feeling.
 Sometimes keeping a journal can help children transition.

 Check out what your new community offers and help her explore the new opportunities and friends that will be available.
 Children, when well supported are amazingly resilient.
 I wish you and your family well.

 If you have a question you think will help others, please send it for consideration to RantoulAskSherrie@yahoo.com.

 This column is not intended to provide counseling/legal advice.
 Before you undertake any action, you should consult your own social worker/counselor.
 In the event of a mental health emergency, call 911 or the National Suicide Prevention Lifeline at 1-800-273-8255.

-Sherrie Faulkner is a member and supporter of the Rantoul community.
-She writes a weekly column.
+Sherrie Faulkner of Rantoul, who writes a monthly column for the Rantoul Press, is a supporter of the local community.
 If you have a question that you think will help others, you may send it for consideration to RantoulAskSherrie@yahoo.com